 What To Pack for Europe

-Deciding what to pack for trip to Europe can be a real conundrum.
-In addition to choosing what clothes, travelers will need a few specific accessories for a trip abroad.
-We’ll share some advice about what to pack for a trip to Europe, but you can find our complete Packing List along with other Packing Hacks on our dedicated Travel Packing page.
+Deciding what to pack for a trip to Europe can be a real conundrum.
+In addition to choosing what to wear, travelers will need a few specific accessories for a trip abroad.

 Best Luggage for a Trip in Europe